jaecktec/arduino-ambilight/README.md

 How does the ambilight work:

-1) python script takes a screenshot every 10 seconds
+1) python script takes a screenshot 10 times per second
 2) resizes the image to 31*21 (amount of LEDs I have behind my screen)
 3) collects the borders and assigns it to an array
 4) sends led values encoded with protobuf to Arduino